 For example, I eat rice will be structured as “I rice eat.”

 It may not appear to be a problem in simple sentences.
-Still, it causes confusion in more difficult sentences as the language progresses.
-When it comes to phrases with a long subject or relative clauses, this method of forming expressions takes some practice.
+Still, it confuses more difficult sentences as the language progresses.
+This method of forming expressions requires practice regarding phrases with long subject or relative clauses.

 For example, I want to go to the store will be structured as “I store to go, want to.”

-The struggle stems primarily from the fact that this structure needs a different way of thinking.
-But don’t worry, even such a structure will become second nature with time and practice.
+The struggle stems primarily from this structure requiring a different way of thinking.
+But don’t worry—even such a structure will become second nature with time and practice.

-We English speakers find this notion peculiar because we state the person or thing we’re talking about right at the beginning of a sentence.
-In this way, we have already established the subject before providing the additional details.
+We English speakers find this notion peculiar because we state the person or thing we discuss at the beginning of a sentence.
+In this way, we have established the subject before providing additional details.

-The opposite is true in Korean, where all descriptions are there before mentioning the subject.
-As an outcome, until the sentence nears its termination, no one knows what Koreans want to say.
+The opposite is true in Korean, where all descriptions are present before mentioning the subject.
+As a result, until the sentence nears its termination, no one knows what Koreans want to say.

 The issue arises because this structure causes a different way of thinking.